Shravani73/FitnessPlanner/README.md

 ## License

-This project is licensed under the MIT License - see the [License](License) file for details.
+This project is licensed under the [MIT License](LICENSE.txt) - see the LICENSE.txt file for details.